MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 ### Q: Can I modify the built-in payloads?

 A: Not directly.
-You can copy the payload and then modify the copy.
+You can copy the built-in payload and then modify the copy.
 For instructions, see [Copy payloads](attack-simulation-training-payloads.md#copy-payloads).

-### Q: I am trying to run a QR code simulation, and on scanning the QR code, it shows me as ping successful instead of the landing page?
+### Q: I'm trying to run a QR code simulation, but scanning the QR code shows me 'ping successful' instead of the landing page?

-A: When you insert a QR code in the payload editor, it maps to the base phishing URL that you selected in the Phishing link section > Select URL.
+A: When you insert a QR code in the payload editor, it maps to the base phishing URL that you selected in the **Phishing link** section \> **Select URL**.
 The QR code is inserted in the email message as an image.
-If you switch from the Text tab to the Code tab, you see the inserted image in Base64 format.
-The beginning of the image contains <div id="QRcode"...>.
-Make sure to verify that the finished payload contains <div id="QRcode"...> before you use it in a simulation.
+If you switch from the **Text** tab to the **Code** tab, you see the inserted image in Base64 format.
+The beginning of the image contains `<div id="QRcode"...>`.
+Make sure to verify that the finished payload contains `<div id="QRcode"...>` before you use it in a simulation.

-At this stage, if you scan the QR code, or you use the Send a Test experience to review the payload, you will see the QR code point to the base phishing URL that you had selected.
+During simulation creation, if you scan the QR code or you use **Send a Test** to review the payload, the QR code points to the base phishing URL that you selected.

 When the payload is used in a simulation, the service replaces the QR code with a dynamically generated QR code to track click and compromise metrics.
 The size, position, and shape of the QR code matches the configuration options you configured in the payload.
-It is during an actual simulation, when scanning the QR code will take you to the configured landing page.
+Scanning the QR code during an actual simulation takes you to the configured landing page.

-### Q: I am trying to create a payload in HTML, but the payload editor seems to be removing certain content from my design?
+### Q: I'm trying to create a payload in HTML, but the payload editor seems to remove certain content from my design?

-A: There are certain HTML tags which are not currently supported within the payload editor.
-Please make sure that you are not using these tags in your code: applet, base, basefont, command, embed, frame, frameset, iframe, keygen, link, meta, noframes, noscript, param, script, object, title.
+A: Currently, the following HTML tags aren't supported in the payload editor: `applet, base, basefont, command, embed, frame, frameset, iframe, keygen, link, meta, noframes, noscript, param, script, object, title`.